AvenueTrading/checkout-design/README.md

 === TODO ===

+- Upgrade to bootstrap cdn latest, and jquery CDN latest
 - Preload package images
 - Replace We accept with no image
 - Make the html error form more visible, and mark the box light red, and when you start to type in it again, mark it white again